Watchmaker Glossary

 Digital screen

-Adjusting nut
+Adjustment nut

 Elinvar

-Alloy with practically zero thermo-elastic coefficient within normal temperature limits and used to compensate for the effects of temperature on hairsprings.
+Alloy with practically zero thermo-elastic coefficient within normal temperature limits and used to compensate for the effects of temperature on the hairsprings.

 Nesting